Java Debug Wire Protocol

 In computing, the Java Debug Wire Protocol (JDWP) is a communication protocol which is part of the Java Platform Debugger Architecture.
 It is used for communication between a debugger and the Java Virtual Machine, which it debugs.
 It allows to debug processes on a different computer.
 It can work over a network socket or through shared memory.

 The protocol is implemented in the software library libjdwp.
 It can be activated using the -Xrunjdwp parameter of Java.
-The default TCP port used for the protocol is 8000.

 Metasploit includes a module for JDWP.
 It can exploit it using various scripts, which have functions such as injecting a Java class that executes a shell command, returns operating system details or injects an arbitrary class.